yguler/PandaAnalysis/README.md

 check --cache <cache_directory> [--resubmit_failed]
 ```
 The last flag is optional and will resubmit anything that failed (exited without code 0).
-Important: the `submit` and `check` executables are very generic and don't know anything about the code they are running.
+NB: the `submit` and `check` executables are very generic and don't know anything about the code they are running.
-For them, "success" simply means exited with code 0.
+For them, "success" simply means "exited with code 0".
 So it is important to check that the output looks sane to you.